 All these symptoms will usually come to notice after two months after the transmission of the virus.
 Also, note that in the case of a few individuals while the symptoms may show up after two weeks of transmission, at the same time, for other individuals, there may not even be any symptoms during the first stage.

 However, as the stage progresses, the most notable symptoms are-

 - Loss of memory

 - Breathing difficulty

 - HIV rash

 How Important Is Testing?

-Taking an HIV test is very important for people who have got a history of having sex with multiple partners who may be prone to HIV virus and even someone, who might have used a shared needle.
+Taking an HIV test is very important for people who have got a history of having sex with multiple partners who may be prone to HIV and even someone, who might have used a shared needle.

 Thus, it becomes essential to have a consultation with your healthcare provider if you are regularly getting flu and your body is becoming more prone to infections.
-A step taken at the right time can even stop the HIV virus and slows its progression to Stage 3.
+A step taken at the right time can even stop HIV and slows its progression to Stage 3.